-The focus of these chiropractic techniques is to get the body back to optimal health and allow the body to heal itself naturally.
-As the body gets restored joint function is enhanced, muscle tension is released, and inflammation and pain are alleviated.
+These chiropractic techniques focus on getting the body back to optimal health and allowing it to heal itself naturally.
+As the body gets restored, the joint function is enhanced, muscle tension is released, and inflammation and pain are alleviated.

 Various approaches use a form of force, hence the manipulation of the spine.
 The chiropractic adjustment technique that is the most common is spinal manipulation.
 It can also be called the diversified technique or HVLA – high-velocity, low-amplitude thrust.

 However, chiropractic techniques are continually evolving.
-This comes from creating variations on existing techniques, a combination of techniques, or the chiropractor needs to adjust/tweak their own specific technique/s because they begin to suffer overuse injury/s from the constant adjusting, pushing, thrusting motions.
+This comes from creating variations on existing techniques, a combination of techniques or the chiropractor needs to adjust/tweak their specific technique/s because they begin to suffer overuse injury/s from the constant adjusting, pushing, and thrusting motions.
 Most techniques are named after the chiropractor that developed the method.
 These are the most common spinal manipulation techniques currently in use.

 Chiropractic adapts to the condition/s and specific needs of each individual.
 Treatment plans can involve a forceful approach and a gentler force technique.
-This could happen during the same visit or the treatment plan could be half forceful adjustments, that could range from 6 to 10 visits, with the final visits using the gentle approach.
+This could happen during the same visit, or the treatment plan could be half forceful adjustments ranging from 6 to 10, with the final visits using the gentle approach.

 This is the Low-Force/Gentle Chiropractic Technique.
 These techniques are for individuals that require a gentler approach.
 The technique is known as spinal mobilization.
 This approach could be utilized due to:

 Some chiropractors prefer and/or specialize in mild spinal mobilization techniques.
-These are techniques that do not involve twisting the body or using forceful thrusts.
-Along with spinal mobilization, chiropractors often employ complementary therapy, as part of an overall treatment plan.
+These techniques do not involve twisting the body or using forceful thrusts.
+Along with spinal mobilization, chiropractors often employ complementary therapy as part of an overall treatment plan.
 This could be:

 Individuals need to discuss symptoms and preferences with the chiropractor.
-It is their role to perform a thorough examination to determine the most optimal treatment plan satisfactory to the patient.
+They perform a thorough examination to determine the most optimal treatment plan satisfactory to the patient.
 Chiropractors are not the only health care providers who utilize spinal manipulation for back pain.
 Osteopathic physicians can also provide types of spinal adjustments.
-Physical and massage therapists often work with chiropractors with continued treatment.
+Physical and massage therapists often work with chiropractors for continued treatment.
 They are fully trained in providing spinal therapy as well.

-The information herein on "Chiropractic Techniques for Spinal Alignment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Techniques" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.